Kotlin/KEEP/proposals/KEEP-0455-lateinit-val.md

 >
 > - Drop the delegate-based approach to assign-once property declaration.
 > - Introduce `lateinit val` declaration to Kotlin.
+> - Do not support smartcasts of `lateinit val` properties for now.
-> - Treat `lateinit val` as stable and support smartcasts for it.
+> - Do not guarantee thread-safety for `lateinit val` properties for now.
-> - Compile `lateinit val` to a backing field with thread-safe access.
+> - Compile `lateinit val` to a backing field.
 >
 > ### New in This Proposal
 >
 > - [Inheritance](#inheritance): override matching rules for `lateinit val`.
 > - [Reflection](#reflection): behavior of `lateinit val` in the reflection API.

 # Abstract